Midnight Express Into the Lion's Den

 Part 2 continues under a new title: The AntiChrist Returns to The City of Angels.
 The link is here: http://hubpages.com/entertainment/The-Art-of-Silence-and-Genetic-Karma-Part-2

 Disclaimer: This blog is based on a true story and my recollection of events, to the best of my knowledge.
-To protect the privacy of certain individuals, some of the identities have been changed or are composites.

 “Quant’è bella Giovinezza